the-turing-way/the-turing-way/book/content/make/make.md

 \end{table}
 ```

-An alternative is to make use of variables:
+An alternative is to make use of variables.
 Instead of creating a table in a separate file, you can write a table skeleton
 and populate it with variables.
 The results you compute are associated with the variables, and once your